bragefuglseth/keypunch/README.md

 ![screenshot](/data/screenshots/screenshot-1.png)

+## Where does "Keypunch" come from?

+In addition to sounding super cool, it's the name of an [actual keyboard device](https://en.wikipedia.org/wiki/Keypunch) that was used for creating punched cards!

 ## What's missing?

 A rough checklist with what has to be in place before the app is ready for its initial release: